top of page

 No one threatened Garrett with enslavement.
 Burris was so sentenced--because he was Black.

 Happily, a friend of Garrett, pretending to be a slaveholder, "bought" Burris for $500 and brought him out of Delaware as a free man.
-Soon after he moved with his family to San Francisco and died in 1863.
+Soon after he moved with his family to San Francisco where he died in 1863.

 bottom of page